-That said if you have any fear of it not working for you, OSKA offers a 90-day money back guarantee so there’s really no risk to you.
+OSKA offers a 30-day money back guarantee so there’s really no risk to you.
 If you get it and it doesn’t work just send it back.

 Ross, C. L. (2013).
 The use of magnetic field for the reduction of inflammation: a review of the history and therapeutic results.
 Alternative therapies in health and medicine, 19(2), 47.

 Sutbeyaz, S. T., Sezer, N., Koseoglu, F., & Kibar, S. (2009).
 Low-frequency pulsed electromagnetic field therapy in fibromyalgia: a randomized, double-blind, sham-controlled clinical study.
 The Clinical journal of pain, 25(8), 722-728.

 Weintraub, M. I., & Cole, S. P. (2004).
 Pulsed magnetic field therapy in refractory neuropathic pain secondary to peripheral neuropathy: electrodiagnostic parameters—pilot study.
 Neurorehabilitation and Neural Repair, 18(1), 42-46.

 In your article you say Oska has a 30-day guarantee.
 Then in the Q and A you say 90-day money back guarantee.
 Which is it?

 Thanks for catching that.
 I need to update.
 Back when I first posted they did have a 90-day guarantee, but they have changed it to 30 and I evidently missed updating in the Q&A.

 I used it for about six weeks on my foot for metatarsal pain.
 I think it helped a little but not enough for me to be able to walk on my foot so I am disappointed.